-Students who demonstrate proficiency equivalent to completion of Beginning Language II (1002) are exempt from the FL requirement.
-Students whose native language is not English are exempt from the FL requirement.
+Students who demonstrate proficiency equivalent to completion of Beginning Language II (1002) are exempt from the Foreign Language requirement.
+Students whose native language is not English are exempt from the Foreign Language requirement.
+This exemption must be reviewed and awarded through the Scholastic Committee.

 You must take this exam in a proctored setting in order to receive an exemption from from further study at Morris.